-Today I am going to cover an introduction to structured data and why it is important for your website.
+Today I am going to cover an introduction to structured data and why it is essential for your website.
 Most people are familiar with using search engines to find results based on their search.
 However, what people may not be as familiar with is why your search results look the way they do.
 Before we dive in, I want to start with an introduction to structured data that may seem more familiar.
 Take a look at the image below.
-You may notice a variety of differences within each result that comes up for “casserole recipe”.
-This is because of structured data that is written on the backend of the website.
+You may notice a variety of differences within each result that comes up for the “casserole recipe.”
+This structure is because of structured data written on the backend of the website.

 At the top of the search results are card-like structures.
 Instead of a standard link, you get the recipe name, author, review ranking, and even some ingredients.
-This is thanks to the structured data.
+All of this is thanks to the structured data.
 Google uses data from a website’s “site map” to show more detailed results.
 When you add a specific piece of code to your website that is structured data, it allows Google to augment your listing.
-When standing out from the competition is key, this will give you an advantage.
-All of this together is why structured data is becoming such an important holistic search engine optimization practice.
+When standing out from the competition is vital, this will give you an advantage.
+All of this together is why structured data is becoming such an essential holistic search engine optimization practice.

 Where Does Structured Data Come From?

 Now you know that structured data is composed of JSON-LD markup.
-The markup can be taken from Schema.org.
+The markup taken from Schema.org can now convert to structured data.
 Within the website, there are a variety of sections that highlights the type of data that can be composed.
 Some great examples would be recipes, business hours, or author name.
-Not all posts or page types can be broken down into structured data for all search engines.
+Not all posts or page types can break down into structured data for all search engines.
 This is why it is essential to also take a look at the Google-approved markup.
-By doing this, you will ensure that the largest search engine can properly index your website.
-Indexing a website is when Google sends out their bots who go from website to website capturing data.
+By doing this, you will ensure that the largest search engine can correctly index your website.
+Indexing a website is when Google sends out their bots, which go from website to website capturing data.
 These bots are often called crawlers and are critical factors in how your website ranks in search results.

-But now lies the question, what do we do with this and how do we integrate it within our website?
+But now lies the question, what do we do, and how do we integrate it within our website?

 Most people are not going to want to learn the code and backend of JSON-LD.
 Luckily, there are a wide variety of other ways that you can implement your Schema markup.
 The most common is going to be through utilizing a plugin.
 Currently, there are a wide variety of broad SEO plugins on the market.
-This is going to be the easiest option for most users.
+These plugins are going to be the most comfortable option for most users.
 This will allow you to fill out data about your website and posts from a smooth user interface.
 Some great examples of plugins to use would be the Moz or Yoast plugins.
-These companies offer both free and paid options that vary on the amount of support and options given.
-This is a great first step in creating an optimized website, while still being introduced to structured data.
+These companies offer both free and paid options that vary on the amount of support and opportunities given.
+This research is a significant first step in creating an optimized website while still being introduced to structured data.

 Using Google’s Structured Data Testing Tool is one of my top recommendations when first getting acquainted with JSON-LD and Schema.org.
 This is because it will tell you the errors that will occur for Google.
 This is important since Google is the top search engine and you want your website showing up!

 Once you have created the markup that you want to add to your site, there are a few options for how to install it.
-The easiest, and most effective way, is going to be using Google Tag Manager.
-This allows you to only have to add a few pieces of Global site code to your website, instead of every bit of structured data you have done.
-If you do not feel comfortable doing this we offer search engine optimization services that include structure data creation for your website.
+The easiest and most effective way is going to be using Google Tag Manager.
+This interface allows you only to have to add a few pieces of Global site code to your website, instead of every bit of structured data you have done.
+If you do not feel comfortable doing this, we offer search engine optimization services that include structure data creation for your website.

 Finalize Your Data

-Once you have done this.
-You can test your tags from within Google to make sure they are activated.
-After this is done, your structured data should be ready to go for your website.
-This will mean that search engines will be able to read your content easier.
+Once you have done this, you can test your tags from within Google to make sure they are activated.
+Once complete, your structured data should be ready to go for your website.
+This will mean that search engines will be able to read your content more accessible.
 That means that your website should start standing out from competitors who invested in structured data.
 We are eager to see how structured data impacts businesses we work with.
-If you have your website showing up using structured data snippets let us know in the comments!
-Finally, if you need assistance setting-up SEO practices for your website please reach out to Nathan@kallenmedia.com for more information on getting introduced to structured data.
+If you have your website showing up using structured data snippets, let us know in the comments!
+Finally, if you need assistance setting-up SEO practices for your website, please reach out to [email protected] for more information on getting introduced to structured data.